MicrosoftLearning/AZ-1012-Govern-AI-Ready-Infrastructure/Instructions/Labs/AZ-1012-Govern-AI-Ready_5.3.1_Disable_shared_key_access_for_hub_storage_account.md

 1. In the web browser displaying the Azure portal, on the **secure-storage-hub** **Overview** page, in the **Essentials** section, select the link to the newly created storage account.
 1. On the storage account page, in the vertical menu on the left side, select **Access Control (IAM)**.
 1. On the storage account's **Access Control (IAM)** page, select the **Role assignments** tab.
 1. In the search text box, enter **secure-storage-hub** and review the list of results.
-Verify that there are three entries, representing the following roles assigned to the system assigned managed identity associated with the newly provisioned Azure AI Foundry hub:
+Verify that there are three entries, representing the following roles assigned to the system assigned managed identity associated with the newly provisioned Microsoft Foundry hub:

    - **Azure AI Administrator** - inherited from the **secure-storage-hub-RG** resource group
    - **Storage Blob Data Contributor** - assigned directly to the hub's storage account